eclipse-che/che-operator/README.md

 che-operator roles and cluster roles yaml definition located in the `deploy` folder.
 For example `role.yaml`.
-When you need to provide access to the new Kubernetes API part for che-operator, you need include to this file such information like:
+When you need to provide access to the new Kubernetes API part for che-operator, you need to add the following information to this file:

   - api group
   - resource/s name